Disclaimer: New EUDR developments - December 2025

 The Combined Nomenclature (CN) code of the imported product which helps you figure out whether it falls under the scope of CBAM.

-The amount of each CBAM-regulated product, measured in metric tonnes, based on its specific CN code.
+The amount of each CBAM-regulated product, measured in metric tonnes, per specific CN code.

 The amount of greenhouse gases released during the production of a product, measured per tonne of that product.
 This must be based on verified data from your supplier.